silas/ops/docs/index.rst

 ops
 ===

-ops is a Python module that makes writing systems administration tasks in Python a littl easier.
+ops is a library for scripting systems administration tasks in Python.

 .. currentmodule:: ops
 .. autofunction:: chmod